-Best Practice Description Set the acknowledgement interval to a realistic value for your particular scenario.
+Best Practice Description Always implement a reliability error listener.
+For more information, see Section 6.8, "Implementing the Reliability Error Listener."
+Group messages into units of work.
+Rather than incur the RM sequence creation and termination protocol overhead for every message sent, you can group messages into business units of work-also referred to as batching .
+For more information, see Section 6.11, "Grouping Messages into Business Units of Work (Batching)".
+Note : This best practice is not demonstrated in Example 5-1.
+Set the acknowledgement interval to a realistic value for your particular scenario.
 The recommended setting is two times the nominal interval between requests.
-For more information, see Section 5.7.9, "Configuring the Acknowledgement Interval."
-Note : This best practice is not demonstrated in Example 4-1.
+For more information, see Section 6.7.9, "Configuring the Acknowledgement Interval."
+Note : This best practice is not demonstrated in Example 5-1.
 Set the base retransmission interval to a realistic value for your particular scenario.
 The recommended setting is two times the acknowledgement interval or nominal response time, whichever is greater.
-For more information, see Section 5.7.4, "Configuring the Base Retransmission Interval."
-Note : This best practice is not demonstrated in Example 4-1.
+For more information, see Section 6.7.4, "Configuring the Base Retransmission Interval."
+Note : This best practice is not demonstrated in Example 5-1.
 Set timeouts (inactivity and sequence expiration) to realistic values for your particular scenario.
-For more information, see Section 5.7.7, "Configuring Inactivity Timeout" and Section 5.7.6, "Configuring the Sequence Expiration."
-Note : This best practice is not demonstrated in Example 4-1.
+For more information, see Section 6.7.7, "Configuring Inactivity Timeout" and Section 6.7.6, "Configuring the Sequence Expiration."
+Note : This best practice is not demonstrated in Example 5-1.